mlcommons/r2-infra/README.md

 ### Cloudflare R2 Buckets

 Buckets containing data to be distributed via the MLC R2 Downloader require a custom domain to be configured in the bucket's settings.
 This custom domain should be a subdomain of `mlcommons-storage.org`, which is domain registered with Cloudflare specifically for R2 data distribution.
-When configuring the custom domain in the bucket, set the minimum TLS version to 1.2, as version 1.0 and 1.1 are legacy versions with significant security vunerabilities.
+When configuring the custom domain in the bucket, set the minimum TLS version to 1.2, as version 1.0 and 1.1 are legacy versions with significant security vulnerabilities.

 #### R2 API Token